shapeshift/thornode/README.md

 ### the semantic version and release

 THORNode manage changelog entry the same way like gitlab, refer to (https://docs.gitlab.com/ee/development/changelog.html) for more detail.
-Once a merge request get merged into master branch, if the merge request upgrade the [version](https://gitlab.com/thorchain/thornode/-/blob/master/version), then a new release will be created automatically, and the repository will be tagged with the new version by the release tool.
+Once a merge request get merged into master branch, if the merge request upgrades the [version](https://gitlab.com/thorchain/thornode/-/blob/develop/version), then a new release will be created automatically, and the repository will be tagged with the new version by the release tool.

 ## New Chain Integration